galaxyproject/planemo/docs/commands/shed_upload.rst

                             tool shed.
       --tar PATH            Specify a pre-existing tar file instead of automatically building one as part of this command.
+      -r, --recursive       Recursively search for repositories to publish to a tool shed
       --help                Show this message and exit.